giis-uniovi/retorch/README.md

 The CI file must be placed in `retorchfiles/configurations/`, namely `retorchCI.properties` containing several parameters related to the SUT and the Continuous Integration Infrastructure, these parameters are the following:
 - `agentCIName`: the specific Jenkins agent used to execute the test suite.
-- `sut-wait-html`: state in the frontend (HTML displayed) when the SUT is ready to execute the test SUITE.
+- `sut-wait-html`: state in the frontend (HTML displayed) when the SUT is ready to execute the test suite.
 - `sut-location`: location of the `docker-compose.yml` file used to deploy the SUT.
-- `docker-frontend-name`: ID of the container used as frontend .
+- `docker-frontend-name`: ID of the container used as frontend.
 - `docker-frontend-port`: PORT on which the frontend container is available.
 - `external-binded-port`: EXTERNAL PORT where the frontend is made available (if its available).
 - `external-frontend-url`: EXTERNAL URI where the frontend is made available.